swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Conclusion

-To improve the productivity and performance of deep neural network, new deep learning frameworks and hardware devices are emerging rapidly.
-The end-to-end deep learning compiler provides an efficient way to deploy the deep learning applications to various hardware devices without heavy engineering efforts.
-To provide such a compiler on Sunway architecture, this paper proposes \textit{swTVM} that implements AOT code generation to address the unique compilation environment on Sunway such as cross-compilation and different compile targets for MPE and CPE.
-In addition, \textit{swTVM} adopts several architecture features on Sunway to improve the performance of the generated code.
-Specifically, a DMA control interface is proposed to better manipulate the data access of the tensor.
-Moreover, a LDM management mechanism is designed to buffer data in LDM in order to reduce the memory access latency.
-Finally, a DMA auto-insertion algorithm is proposed to identify the locations for inserting DMA instructions automatically with improved data re-accessibility.
-The experimental results of AlexNet and VGG-19 show that the generated code by \textit{swTVM} achieves 6.71$\times$ and 2.45$\times$ speedup over hand-optimized OpenACC implementations on convolution and fully connected layer respectively.
-For the future work, we would like to exploit other optimization techniques such as register communication and instruction re-ordering to further improve the performance of the generated code on Sunway.
+We propose a deep learning compiler, \textit{swTVM}, for Sunway processor. \textit{swTVM} adopts AOT code generation to address the unique compilation environment on Sunway, and leverages several architecture features during code generation so that the computing capability of Sunway can be better utilized.
+Specifically, a DMA control interface is proposed to manipulate the data access of the tensor better.
+A LDM management mechanism is designed to buffer data in LDM in order to reduce the memory access latency.
+Moreover, a DMA auto-insertion algorithm is proposed to identify the locations for inserting DMA instructions automatically with improved data re-use.
+In brief, \textit{swTVM} bridges the gap of deep learning and Sunway processor with improved productivity and efficiency.